 ‘Send WhatsApp message’ CTA button on Facebook

-As this involves the absolute bare minimum effort to get in touch with a recruiter to find out more about a role, it’s looking likely that we’ll see this WhatsApp feature become a vital new addition to any forward-thinking businesses’ online sourcing strategy.
+As this option involves very little effort on the candidate's part, and provides a good alternative to picking up the phone, it’s likely we’ll see this WhatsApp feature become a vital new addition to any forward-thinking businesses’ online recruitment strategy.

 Video calling/ recorded video introductionsIf you’re struggling to nail down a busy candidate for a one-to-one before putting them forward for an interview, a WhatsApp video call is a great alternative to put on the table.
 WhatsApp video calling has risen in popularity recently for obvious reasons: it’s more personal than a regular phone call, but easier to facilitate and less time-consuming than meeting up with someone.
 And anything that saves time is in the working day is a godsend for recruiters!